WaqarZahour/waqarzahour.github.io/README.md

 > _**Fun factoids:**_
 Check keyboard works by typing "THE QUICK BROWN FOX JUMPS OVER THE LAZY DOG"
-Your brain will stop thinking when contradiction occurs "A PERFUME WITHOUT FRAGRANCE"
+Your brain will stop thinking when contradiction occurs "A PERFUME WITHOUT FRAGRANCE" The hardest job is "TO SQUEEZE YOUR WARDROBE"

 ## Skills
 Less is more, I specialize in the field of developement.